EsotericSoftware/oauth/README.md

 # Simple OAuth for Java

-This library is a single, ~150 LOC class which makes using OAuth 2.0 from Java very easy.
+This library is a single file which makes using OAuth 2.0 from Java very easy.

 ## Examples